vatesfr/xen-orchestra/docs/docs/advanced.md

 #### Creating a Dashboard

-1. Add your Prometheus instance as a data source in Grafana
+1. Add your Prometheus instance as a data source in Grafana.
-2. Create a new dashboard
+2. Create a new dashboard.
 3. Use the following variables for filtering:

 **Pool variable:**